 Can You Remove Someone’s Name From A Mortgage Without Refinancing?

-Yes, it is possible to take sole responsibility for a home that you’re currently sharing without refinancing, even if your ex-spouse or another co-borrower or cosigner is currently on the mortgage.
+Yes, it’s possible to take sole responsibility for a home that you’re currently sharing without refinancing, even if your ex-spouse or another co-borrower or cosigner is currently on the mortgage.
+But there’s a difference between removing a name from your mortgage and removing someone’s ownership rights.

 There are three ways to remove a name from your mortgage: